-Cooperative Institute for Climate Applications and Research (CICAR)
+CICAR: Cooperative Institute for Climate Applications and Research

-CICAR, the Cooperative Institute for Climate Applications and Research was established in November 2003 as a research partnership between the National Oceanic and Atmospheric Administration and Columbia University In The City of New York.
+CICAR was a research partnership between the National Oceanic and Atmospheric Administration and Columbia University In The City of New York.
 The CICAR research themes are: modeling, understanding, prediction, and assessment of climate variability and change; development, collection, analysis, and archiving of instrumental and Paleoclimate data; and development of the application of climate variability and change prediction and assessment to provide information for decision makers and assess risk to water resources, agriculture, health, and policy.

-CICAR’s mandate brings together scientists from NOAA Laboratories, in particular the Geophysical Fluid Dynamics Laboratory in Princeton, New Jersey, and scientists of the Earth Institute at Columbia University, primarily the Lamont-Doherty Earth Observatory in Palisades, New York, to advance climate research, education, and outreach.
+CICAR’s mandate brought together scientists from NOAA Laboratories, in particular the Geophysical Fluid Dynamics Laboratory in Princeton, New Jersey, and scientists of the Earth Institute at Columbia University, primarily the Lamont-Doherty Earth Observatory in Palisades, New York, to advance climate research, education, and outreach.